New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the schedule_self tool do? +

 Schedule a CONTINUATION of your own work to run later — the way to handle recurring or deferred tasks instead of looping in-process or busy-waiting.
 Pick exactly one cadence: when (one-shot RFC3339 UTC), interval_minutes (every N minutes), or cron (5-field expr; supports */N steps and @daily/@hourly macros).
 The next run starts as a FRESH process (no memory of this turn) so put everything it needs into prompt and memo. memo is carried verbatim into the next run's prompt. runner defaults to this agent's default; pass it to pin claude/codex/opencode/glm.
 Recurring schedules without max_runs are capped at 100 fires.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does schedule_self accept? +